-How to Solve Apple CarPlay Not Working
+How to Solve Apple CarPlay Not Working - 7 Fixes!

 Is it proving difficult to connect your iPhone to CarPlay?
 After an iOS update, CarPlay may stop operating or continually disconnecting after being connected, and you may start having iPhone problems with CarPlay.
 Your iPhone may not be identified by CarPlay at times.
 CarPlay may sometimes freeze and display a dark screen.
 Finally, you might have a sound issue with CarPlay.
 It is simple to use.
 Your iOS applications will show on your vehicle display after you have connected.
 You may then, for example, send and receive messages, stream music to your vehicle radio in real-time, obtain directions, and make and receive phone calls all while remaining hands-free, allowing you to focus more on the road.

 - Why does my Apple CarPlay keep disconnecting?

 - Solution 1:Make sure CarPlay is enabled